 Serious case reviews (SCR) are used to:

-- As a consequence, improve inter-agency working and better safeguard and promote the welfare of children
+- improve inter-agency working, and better safeguard and promote the welfare of children

 Regulation 5 of the Local Safeguarding Children Boards Regulations 2006 sets out the functions of LSCBs.
 Regulation 5(1)(e) and (2) set out an LSCB's function in relation to serious case reviews, namely:

 5(1)(e) undertaking reviews of serious cases and advising the authority and their Board partners on lessons to be learned.

 (2) For the purposes of paragraph (1) (e) a serious case is one where: